Bentonite Clay Hair Wash Hair Do’s and Dont’s for the curly girl method

 The best way to use Bentonite clay is to make a clay mask to pop on your hair.

-The easiet method to use it is to make a clay mask wash with water.
-You can add extras to it such as Apple cider vinegar ( ACV) and essential oils such as lavender if you wish.
-Using the apple cider vinegar will also lower the ph level making it less alkaline and more in line with your hairs natural ph.
+The easiest method to use it is to make a clay mask wash with water.
+You can add extras to it, such as Apple cider vinegar ( ACV) and essential oils such as lavender if you wish.
+Using apple cider vinegar will also lower the pH level making it less alkaline and more in line with your hair’s natural pH.

 How do you make a hair mask for curly hair?